freymend/biggobutton/README.md

 ## Details

-- The entire screen should consist of a single push button, labled "Push Me!"
+- The entire screen should consist of a single push button, labled `Push Me!`
 - The button should also have a green bacgkround, red text.
-The button text should be 40db in size and italicized
+The button text should be 40db in size and _italicized_
-- When I push the "Push Me!" button, the text should change to read "You have pushed me 1 time!"
+- When I push the `Push Me!` button, the text should change to read `You have pushed me 1 time!`
-- Each time I push the "Push Me!" button, the counter in the text should increment by 1 and the text should read "You have push med 2 times!" "...3times!" and so on
+- Each time I push the "Push Me!" button, the counter in the text should increment by 1 and the text should read `You have push me 2 times!` `...3 times!` and so on

 ## Goals